KhushiiVora/JS_Polyfills/README.md

 # JS_Polyfills
 ---

-Starting with the implementation of polyfills of JavaScript functions.
+This repository contains my personal implementations of JavaScript polyfills for better understanding of various functionalities.